marcusrelacion/kirstengreen.com/resume.markdown

 ---
 title: Resume
 header: About Me
+body: |-
-body: I am a user-focused designer with experience in identifying and providing solutions for user-identified problems in products.
+  I am a user-focused designer with experience in identifying and providing solutions for user-identified problems in products.
 I enjoy translating user research findings by developing prototypes for user testing and designing clean user interfaces.
 I am an accessibility advocate and work towards making designs that reflect that ideal.

   Currently, I am exploring the technical side of UX and UI development by learning JavaScript for user interaction and strengthening my CSS skills to develop user interfaces.
+resume-file: /uploads/kirsten-green_resume.pdf
+resume-button-label: Download Resume
 sections:
 - column: left
   text: |-